intave/documentation/guides/intave-01-getting-started.md

 Virtual machines on different root machines must not share the same folder.<br>
 A [guide](/guides/asset-02-bootstrap.md) is available for Pterodactyl users.
 :::

-## Further Information

-### Security
-Carefully consider who to grant access to your servers.
-Use password-protected SSH keys to securely access your servers.<br>
-You take full responsibility for the safety of your Intave copy and are liable for any damages.
-If you run into irreversible and serious security problems with Intave installed, contact us immediately.
-We offer help to mitigate any potential damage.